Dental Malpractice Lawyers in Philadelphia

 The American Dental Association describes dental malpractice as involving injury to a patient from an existing dental condition that is worsened by negligence or the incompetence of the treating dental professional.

 Do not attempt to file a lawsuit on your own.
 Dentists and dental practices are likely to not want to pay any damages to you, even if you suffered catastrophic losses because of dental malpractice.
 You need an experienced dental malpractice lawyer to fight for your rights and fair compensation for your losses.

 How long do I have to file an action for a dental malpractice claim?

 The State of Pennsylvania has a two-year statute of limitations on actions to recover damages for the injuries or death of a loved one caused by a wrongful act or negligence.

 If you have additional questions, reach out to us today to get answers.
 Call (215) 569-0900 for your free consultation.

 Contact Our Dental Malpractice Attorneys for a Free Consultation

 If you have questions about wrongful death or paralysis from anesthesia stemming from dental malpractice, please contact Wapner Newman today to schedule a free case evaluation with one of our experienced Philadelphia dental malpractice attorneys.
-Our team represents medical malpractice victims throughout Pennsylvania and New Jersey, with offices in Philadelphia, West Conshohocken, Allentown, and Marlton.
+Our team represents medical malpractice victims throughout Pennsylvania and New Jersey.